 This chord is C major with added 9th (D note on 2nd string) and sharp 11th (F# note on 1st string) (sharp 4th on higher octave).
-That sharp 4th is signature to Lydian mode.
+That sharp 4th is the signature of the Lydian mode.
 Try resolving it to G note.
-It’s ambience is amazing.
+Its ambiance is amazing.
 Pure dream.

-This is Am with added minor 7th on higher octave (G note on 1st string).
+This is Am with added minor 7th on a higher octave (G note on 1st string).

 This is Am with added major 6th on higher octave (F# note on 1st string).